cmarkymark/portfolio-marks/src/assets/markdown/research/open_questions.md

 <!--- Open Questions --->

-On this page, I wanted to document some broader research questions that I don't think the research community has effectively addressed.
+On this page, I wanted to document some broader research questions that I don't think the research community has effectively addressed or that I think aren't always adequately accounted for in research.
 Further, I would be grateful if anybody would research these, so please, if you have done research on this topic I would to read it :)

 **It is estimated that cigarettes kill 500,000 people every year (attributable deaths) and that overdoses result in around 50,000 - 75,000 deaths annually.
 How do we think through these values?
 How do we compare them?
 More broadly, how do we compare acute deaths (such as overdose) versus deaths as a result of long-term exposures (such as smoking attributable deaths)?**